olenaliuby/react-weather-app/README.md

 Hi!
 It's Weather App created with love.

-Enter city and see your weather details.
+Enter city and see your weather details - [DEMO](https://olencha.github.io/react-weather-app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).